jj-curious/BayesianInference/README.md

 # BayesianInference
 An introduction to Bayesian Inference in python - containing the theory, probabilistic programming and Bayesian linear regression, including examples.

 **Note:** Sometimes github fails to load/render the juypter notebooks.
-In this case you can copy-paste the link from the notebook into https://nbviewer.jupyter.org/
+In this case you can copy-paste the link from the notebook into https://nbviewer.jupyter.org/ or just click the corresponding link below.

 ## Contents / Notebooks
 * Introduction to Bayesian Inference (1)